-For nearly a century, science fiction has been promising us flying cars, robotic homes and complete meals in a pill.
-We still don’t have the flying cars or robot butlers, yet in many ways the real-life smart homes are better than science fiction.
+For nearly a century, we have dreamed of flying cars, robotic homes and complete meals in a pill.
+We may not have the flying cars or robot butlers yet, but in many ways, real-life smart home automation exceeds science fiction’s visions of the future.

 Smarter Protection for You and Your Dreams

-Enhanced smoke alarms.
 Today’s alarms can do a lot more than tell you if there is smoke in the air.
-A connected smoke detector can contact emergency services, alert your mobile devices and turn on the lights to help you find the way out.
+Equipped with sophisticated monitoring services, a connected smoke detector can contact emergency services, alert your mobile devices and turn on the lights to help you find the way out.

-Smart locks.
-Digital keys and sensory unlocking are just two of the cutting edge ways digital deadbolts are protecting your home.
+Remotely controlling lock and unlock features for doors or windows are just some of the ways people are converting to smart homes.
+Digital keys and sensory unlocking are two of the cutting-edge ways digital deadbolts are protecting your home.
 You can give friends or family members digital keys so they have access whenever they need it, and with some systems you can even have your doors unlock as you approach.

-Eyes on the prize.
 As high-quality cameras and wireless networks have become more affordable and more reliable, home monitoring has improved as well.
-With many systems you can use your smart phone to see what’s happening in your home.
-And the improved cameras can give you night vision and zoom capabilities.
+With many home monitoring systems equipped with motion detector technology, you can use your smart phone to see what’s happening around your home in real time.
+If that’s not enough, the improved cameras offer you night vision and zoom capabilities as well.

 Save Energy.
 Save Money.
 And Reduce Waste at the Same Time.

-Shine the light on efficiency.
-Today’s LED bulbs have surpassed the longevity of CFLs and are easier to dispose of.
-Plus, many now provide the same shine associated with classic incandescent bulbs.
+Today’s dimmable LED light bulbs have surpassed the longevity of yesterday’s compact fluorescent lights (CFLs) and are easier to dispose of.
+Plus, many now provide the color temperatures that rival classic incandescent bulbs.

-Switch to the smart.
-Once you have efficient bulbs in your sockets, consider switches that sync your lights with the sunrise and sunsets.
+Once you have efficient bulbs in your sockets, consider installing smart breakers that can sync your lights with the sunrise and sunsets.

 The Simply Smart Life